top of page

 Before we begin

-All in-person volunteers must have a Volunteer Form on file.
-Please fill one out and email it to Madison, the Teen Services Librarian, or print it and bring it with you the first time you come to volunteer.
+All in-person volunteers must also have a Volunteer Form on file and a work permit.
+Please fill one out and email it to us or print it and bring it with you the first time you come to volunteer.

 Volunteering opportunities: